-The defined benefit section of the SB Senior Executive Pension Plan (the Plan) is designed to provide you with a pension based on your final pensionable salary and pensionable service when you retire.
+The defined benefit section of the SB Pension Plan is designed to provide you with a pension based on your final pensionable salary and pensionable service when you retire.

 You and GSK pay the cost of providing your pension.
 If you wish, you can make additional contributions in order to build up pension savings, which you can use to provide additional pension benefits.